vmstio/docs/content/infrastructure/sidekiq.md

 It is best practice for these values to be the same for each Sidekiq service.
 By default, there is only one Sidekiq service.

-25 threads may suffice for an server with a few hundred active users or a larger server under light load.
+25 threads may suffice for a server with a few hundred active users or a larger server under light load.
 However, a single popular toot going viral can quickly cause queues to back up and timelines to stop updating until the backlog is processed.

 Moreover, when one server struggles, it can cause delays in other servers within the federation, leading to "red light" errors and other issues.